malicktech/jhipster-marketplace/README.md

 We use yarn scripts and [Webpack][] as our build system.

+Create databse
+CREATE USER 'marketusr'@'localhost' IDENTIFIED BY 'marketpwd';
+GRANT ALL PRIVILEGES ON `market\_dev`.* TO 'marketusr'@'%' WITH GRANT OPTION;

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.